Visit the Opera Garnier and Palais Royal

 Not only that, but they’ve contributed to the look and feel of Paris as a city — responsible for landmarks, both old and new, that bring bombastic character to these fabled streets.

-Guided Tours By Flora - Tour guide in Paris
+Opera Guided Tour by Flora - Tour guide in Paris

 Visit with me the Palais Royal, the hidden covered passages and the department stores, including a visit to the Opera Garnier.